Worship Is Vitally Important to the Life of Peace Lutheran Church.

 + Other Opportunities to Grow in Faith

 Classes and programs for Christian education remain a fluid thing, responding and adjusting to the needs and schedules of congregation members.
-In August and December, a mailing is sent out announcing all the upcoming Bible study opportunities for the semester.

 Here are some examples of Bible studies we've typically had: